MikeHopley/ftl-ships-strategy/index.md

 With a Lanius and clone bay, venting below 50% oxygen is reasonably safe.
 Consider doing this in the early game, to increase the chance that enemies target O2 instead of something that matters.

+### Balance Mod

+The Stun Bomb can disable defence drones, letting you sneak hacking past them.
+Bear this in mind for the flagship.
+Flagship drone slots have been rearranged so that the defence drone goes down first.

 ## Slug A